REST API Extended addon

 The create endpoint accepts any of the following affwp_add_creative() arguments:

-• name – (integer) Name label for the creative.
+• Name – (integer) Name label for the creative.

-• description – (string) Description of the creative.
+• Description – (string) Description of the creative.

-• url – (string) URL to point the creative to.
+• Url – (string) URL to point the creative to.

-• text – (string) Text to display with the creative.
+• Text – (string) Text to display with the creative.

-• image – (string) Image URL to associate with the creative.
+• Image – (string) Image URL to associate with the creative.

-• status – (string) Creative status.
+• Status – (string) Creative status.
 Accepts ‘active’ or ‘inactive’.
 Default ‘active’.

-Creating a creative:
+Creating a creative

 Method: PUT/POST

-Endpoint: https://example.com/wp-json/affwp/v1/creatives/?name=New+Creative&text=REST
+Endpoint: https://alfsflowersandgifts.com/wp-json/affwp/v1/creatives/?name=New+Creative&text=REST

 The new creative, named “New Creative” would contain text “REST”.